pirog/kalabox-app-examples/hiphop-drupal7/README.md

 kbox start
 ```

 Now visit `http://hiphop-drupal7.kbox` in your browser.
 It will likely tell you 'no input file'.
-To add code to your project you should now have a directory at `~/kalabox/code/hiphop-drupal7`.
+To add code to your project you should now have a directory at called `code` inside of your app directory.
 Put your code in there to do all the things.
 If you are adding a large amount of code you might want to check on the status of syncthing over at `10.13.37.42:60008`

 ## Getting to your Database